 You should keep all that in mind while building a one page brand guide.
 Especially when laying out your color palettes.
 It’s a good idea to include the Hex, RGB, CYMK and PMS color codes of all your colors, like in the brand guidelines template above.

-Modern color palette brand guidelines example
+Modern color palette brand guidelines template

 Modern Color Palette Brand Guidelines Example